- What are gallstones?

 - What are the treatment options for gallstones?

 Standard laparoscopic cholecystectomy involves the use of one 12mm and three 5mm incisions in the abdominal wall.
 However, in selected patients, a mini-laparoscopic cholecystectomy is possible, where even more diminutive incisions are made (Three 3mm incisions compared to the standard three 5mm).
 This decrease in the incision size has the theoretical advantage of being even less painful, with almost invisible scars upon recovery.
-This mini-laparoscopic cholecystectomy is made possible with special needleoscopic instruments, and Dr Foo has been a pioneer in its use in Singapore.
+This mini-laparoscopic cholecystectomy is made possible with technological advances in surgical instrumentation, allowing the use of special needleoscopic instruments.

 In about 1 in 10 patients, keyhole surgery might not be possible for various reasons.
 This might be decided based on the clinical situation before the operation is done, or decided during an attempted laparoscopic cholecystectomy when a proper visualisation of the gallbladder is not possible.
 In these cases, an open operation (open cholecystectomy) might be proposed or undertaken.
 In an open cholecystectomy, a longer cut is made beneath the right margin of the rib cage to access the gallbladder for its removal.
 A longer recovery is expected after the open operation, and a stay of 2 to 5 days in hospital is normal.

 - What are the possible complications of cholecystectomy?